Viraj-Pansuriya/202001196_Assignment_1/README.md

 * System should be responsive for any size / type of screen.
 * System should not crash or hand due to high traffic.
 * Database updation should be real time such that currently borrowed book should not be shown in available book list.
-* System should be maintainable such , it should not be outdated quickly and it is easy to do modification.
+* System should be maintainable such that, it should not be outdated quickly and it is easy to do modification.

 ## **<pre>                                   Answer-2  </pre>**